 One study showed that people on a heavy junk food diet had a 25% lower testosterone level .

 So, track your food intake with an app like Noom and see if there are some easy hits to stimulate testosterone production naturally.

 3 - Excessive Sugar

 The UK's diabetes organization has published findings that excessive sugar intake leads to decreasing testosterone levels of more than 25% .
 With a combination of sugar-induced fat storage and low T-levels, you can set yourself up for a disaster.

-And even testosterone therapy might have limited effects on male hypogonadism if you keep eating sugar.
+If you keep eating sugar, testosterone therapy might have limited effects on male hypogonadism because sugar reduces testosterone levels.

 Do Older Men Have Lower Testosterone Levels?

 Yes, older men generally have lower testosterone levels.
 This is part of normal aging, and from age 30, men tend to produce about 1% less testosterone each year.
 In extreme circumstances, this may require testosterone replacement therapy to solve.

 What Is Normal Testosterone for a 70-Year-Old Male?